Doist/sqs-workers/README.md

 send_email.delay(to="user@example.com", subject="Hello world", body="hello world")
 ```

-To process the queue you have to run workers manually.
+To process the queue, you have to run workers manually.
 Create a new file which will contain the definition of the sqs object and register all processors (most likely, by importing necessary modules from your project), and then run SQS

 ```python
 from sqs_workers import SQSEnv